schwilklab/species-comp-flam/README.md

 ## Data

-- Each data file in data has as an associated machine readable metadata file.
+- Each data file in ./data/ has as an associated machine readable metadata file.
 If a data file named lfmc_wp.csv, then it has an associated metadata file as lfmc_wp_metadata.csv.
 The metadata file describes each